poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

     cast call --rpc-url https://eth-sepolia.g.alchemy.com/v2/${ALCHEMY_API_KEY:?} ${ODD_NUMBER_ADDRESS:?} 'get()(uint256)'
     ```

-## Deploy your project on Ethereum mainnet
+## Steps to deploy on Ethereum mainnet

-You can deploy your contract on Ethereum Mainnet as follows:
+Deploy your contract on Ethereum Mainnet as follows:

 1. Get access to Bonsai and an Ethereum node running on Mainnet (in this example, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
     > ***Note:*** *This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*